Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 - Anastasia Deguilliere (Alexandros only)
 	- My dear mother.
 She was my source of love and care growing up.
 I love her with all my heart.
 Not a single night goes by where I wonder if I've done everything I can to attempt to spare her the fate I fear is soon coming for many nobles.
 - Cateline Deguilliere (Alexandros only)
+	- My dear little sister.
+She was but a
 - Constantine Deguilliere (Alexandros only)
 - Lance Deguilliere (Alexandros only)
 - Cedric Deguilliere (Alexandros only)